Graded transcendental functions: an application to four-point amplitudes with one off-shell leg: Graded transcendental functions

 The subspace $\mathcal{M}_w \subseteq \mathcal{T}_w $ spanned by the master integrals (the row space of $S$) is the minimal set of functions which suffice to express \textit{any} quantity which depends on the integral topologies in question.
 Crucially, the rank of $S$ is the dimension of both its row space and its column space.
 In nearly all amplitude computations, the number of master integrals (number of rows of $S$) is significantly lower than the number of elemental transcendental functions $I$ up to a certain weight (number of columns of $S$),

 In plain language, many iterated integrals $I$ with different permutations of differential forms might appear in the integrals, but the number of their linearly independent combinations is bounded by the number of MIs and often even smaller.
 Identifying the row space of the matrix $S$ therefore leads to a significantly more economical basis than the MIs or, even worse, all individual iterated integrals.
-This construction was recently used in the particular case of two-loop five-point scattering amplitudes~\cite{Chicherin:2020oor, Chicherin:2021dyp}.
 In practice, the transformation from the original basis of master integrals to the minimal set of functions can be found by row-reducing the matrix $S$ and solving for the original master integrals in terms of the independent rows.
 If we also find all the linear combinations of the original masters which are zero up to this weight (a basis of the left nullspace of $S$), we can write the full transformation $T'$ as an invertible matrix over algebraic numbers,

 which expresses the original master integrals $\vec{J}_w$ truncated at weight $w$ in terms of the minimal basis.

 Furthermore, a \textit{specific} physical scattering amplitude occupies a yet smaller subspace of $\mathcal{M}_w$, defined, e.g. by the absence of certain letters, their occurrence only at some weights, restrictions on their adjacency, or behaviour in unresolved limits.
 A further rotation on the functions in $\mathcal{M}_w$ can therefore be applied such that the elements are categorically in the physically relevant subspace $\mathcal{A}_{\parallel,w}$, or in the orthogonal complement $\mathcal{A}_{\perp,w}$: